 So how do you restrict access to an entry?
-You simply use the Groups box to choose one or more groups in the Read field it provides – please note that you must be a member of a group to use it.
+You simply use the Groups box to choose one or more groups in the Read field it provides.
+Please note that users with permission to Administer Groups can choose any group, while those who can only Restrict Access must be a member of a group to use it.

 If no group is chosen in this field, the entry is visible to anyone.If you choose at least one group, then the entry will be restricted.
 For example, let’s use a group named Premium to restrict access of an entry to members of that group only.